 I use miniature chisels (really, they’re tiny!) to carve intricate designs into painted wood panels by hand.
-These days (following a nerve injury in 2018) I now work almost exclusively ambidextrously, with my right hand wielding the v-tool, and my left the u-gouge.
+(Following a nerve injury in 2018) I now work almost exclusively ambidextrously, with my right hand wielding the v-tool, and my left the u-gouge.

-My appreciation of old leather-bound books, my background in graphic design, and my experience as a fine artist, all combine to create pieces that, I hope, invoke a sense of narrative, that somewhat elusive sense that each piece has a story, each landscape has a past, each character a future.
+My appreciation of old leather-bound books, my background in graphic design, and my experience as a fine artist, all combine to create pieces that, I hope, invoke a sense of narrative: that somewhat elusive sense that each piece has a story, each landscape a past, and each character a future.